codebar/tutorials/sql/lesson1/tutorial.md

-##Queries

-!!
-CHECK
+##Basic Queries

-A query is any statement that makes a search on a table, and returns data.
-We say that data "matches" our query.
+A query is a statement that makes a search on a table, and that may return data.
+We say that any returned data "matches" our query.

-### Query data - default ordering
+### How to write a Query

 To query data, we use the **select** and **from** keywords in this format: